skyscrapers/documentation/kubernetes/vault.md

 - <https://www.vaultproject.io/docs/platform/k8s/injector/>
 - <https://www.vaultproject.io/docs/auth/kubernetes/>

+> [!IMPORTANT]
-**Important**: A service account must be present to use the Vault Agent Injector.
+> A service account must be present to use the Vault Agent Injector.
 It is ****not recommended** to bind Vault roles to the default service account provided to pods if no service account is defined.

 ### Best practices